houghtos/AWS-Seq/README.md

   ###### Not Required:

-  1. **SpotPriceModule.py**: Filters for what EC2 pricing can be manually modified in line 33
+  - **SpotPriceModule.py**: Filters for what EC2 pricing can be manually modified in line 33

+  ###### Required:
-  2. **RNAseqSSM.py** Set lines:
+  - **RNAseqSSM.py** Set lines:

     - 25       -- With your S3 address for reference genome files.
 In the RNAseqSSM.py example, we use mm10.
-    - 72       -- Set the .gtf reference file used in htseq analysis.
+    - 73       -- Set the .gtf reference file used in htseq analysis.
 In the RNAseqSSM.py example, we use Mus_musculus.GRCm38.75.gtf.
 This would be one of the files copied from your reference genome files.
-    - 73       -- Set the bucket you wish to output files to.
-Will patch this shortly to include the bucket from configure file.

-  3. **terraform.tvars** set you AWS key / secret key (will patch this to utilize the configure functionality shortly)

 ## Usage:

 All commands must be made from your terraform directory.